DonnerLab/2021_Murphy_Adaptive-Circuit-Dynamics-Across-Human-Cortex/README.md

 ## 2021-Adaptive-Circuit-Dynamics-Across-Human-Cortex
-Task and analysis code for
+Analysis and task code for

 [**Murphy PR, Wilming N, Hernandez Bocanegra DC, Prat Ortega G & Donner TH (2021).
 Adaptive circuit dynamics across human cortex during evidence accumulation in changing environments. bioRxiv.**](https://www.biorxiv.org/content/10.1101/2020.01.29.924795v4)

 Raw behavioural and eye-tracking data are available at [WWW]().
 Raw MEG data are available at [XXX]().
 Source reconstructed MEG data are available at [YYY]().
 Source data for all main text figures and code to reproduce them are available at [ZZZ]().
 All are shared under a CC-BY 4.0 license.

 Code shared here was developed and tested using Matlab R2015a, [FieldTrip Toolbox](https://www.fieldtriptoolbox.org/) version 20160221, Python 3.6 and [mne](https://mne.tools/stable/index.html) version 0.16.2.

-Further detail on analysis is provided below.
+Further detail on analysis and task scripts is provided below.
 For questions, contact murphyp7@tcd.ie.

 #### behav_modelling:
 Scripts for fitting a variety of illustrative model variants to choice data, some basic (e.g. `Glaze_basic` for normative model with three free parameters) and some more complex (e.g. `FitPsi_data_npLLR_InconUp` for a model in which both stimulus->log-likelihood ratio and posterior belief->next-sample prior are estimated as interpolated functions, and which includes a term reflecting over-/under-weighting of new evidence that is inconsistent with the existing belief).
 Code for each model variant is contained in individual subdirectories.